 I highly recommend this quick, but powerful book for anyone looking to improve any type of relationship.

 Take The 5 Love Languages Quiz for Free Online

-You can take The 5 Love Languages quiz for free.
+If you’re wondering, “What is my love language?” you can take The 5 Love Languages quiz for free.
 There are different quizzes for couples, singles, teens and children.
 It’s for anyone and every relationship!
-And it takes less than 5 minutes to take the quiz.
+And it takes less than 5 minutes to take the 5 Love Languages test.

 Resources for The 5 Love Languages

 The 5 Love Languages website is filled with ebooks, workbooks, study guides and podcasts you can pair with the quiz and the book to improve your life.

 I hope my summary and review of Gary Chapman’s The 5 Love Languages has inspired you to at least take the free 5 Love Languages quiz, and/or ask someone in your life to take the test, to improve your relationships.